vincent-hanlon/InvertypeR/README.md

 # InvertypeR

-An R package for inversion genotyping (and discovery) using Strand-seq data.
-This is supplemented by an "Inversion visualization" section, at bottom, which uses PERL scripts to make ideograms linked to the UCSC Genome Browser.
+An R package for genotyping (and discovering) inversions using Strand-seq data.
+This is supplemented by an "Inversion visualization" section, at bottom, which uses R/PERL scripts to make ideograms linked to the UCSC Genome Browser.

 For more information not provided below, or to cite this tool, please see the InvertypeR paper at https://doi.org/10.1186/s12864-021-07892-9.
 If you should run into trouble, please feel free to post an Issue or contact me at vhanlon [at] bccrc.ca